gregmturek/AWS-SAA-C03-Notes/README.md

 - Objects uploaded to S3 are sent as a single stream by default.
 - If the stream fails, the upload fails and requires a restart of the transfer.
+- Speed and reliability = limit of 1 stream
 - Single PUT upload up to 5GB

 Multipart Upload